Marco-Kuehn-Git/python-queue-twitchbot/README.md

 <br />

+If wanting to run this as a script:

-Create a config.json file at the same level as main.py
+Create a config.json file inside the bot folder.
+The content should look like this:
 <br />
    ```sh
    {